Malcolm Pasley: Criticism of Pasley's work on Kafka

 Subsequent to the publication of the Kafka works, Pasley began receiving criticism about the completeness of their German publication.
 To that end, Stroemfeld Verlag has requested permission to scan the manuscripts to produce a facsimile edition and CD-ROM.
 Aside from completeness, they cited a concern for the preservation of the works; some were written in pencil, and many were fading and crumbling.

-Pasley refused their requests, joined by Marianne Steiner, who in 1998, told The Observer "I cannot forgive them for [the terrible things they had said about Pasley.
+Pasley refused their requests, joined by Marianne Steiner, who in 1998, told The Observer "I cannot forgive them for [the] terrible things they had said about Pasley.
 I do not want them to have anything to do with the manuscripts."

 In April 1998, Stroemfeld published a facsimile version of The Trial.
 This manuscript, being owned by the German government, was accessible to them.
 In this publication the manuscript and transcription are listed side by side.

-Scholars in favor of the Stroemfeld editions include Jeremy Adler, professor of German at King's College London, American writers Louis Begley and Harold Bloom, professor of Humanities at Yale.
+Scholars in favour of the Stroemfeld editions comprise Jeremy Adler, professor of German at King's College London, American writers Louis Begley and Harold Bloom, professor of Humanities at Yale.